wasmCloud/wasmcloud.com/community/2023-09-20-community-meeting.md

 - Demo: using a local build called Bob; all services have unique IDs.
 You’ll see it’s possible to add arbitrary metadata to each service you run.
 - Each service has 1 or more end points.
 - This allows us to discover microservices and obtain a catalog on whats’s running in the infrastructure, or in an account.
-- Does not sacrifice any of the good stuff we get from NATS —e.g. location agnostic goodness of NATS remains.
+- Does not sacrifice any of the good stuff we get from NATS — e.g. location agnostic goodness of NATS remains.
 - You can list all the all the services that are within communication within your NATS CLI.
 - Doesn’t take much effort to expose wasmCloud actors as services.
 - Synadia plans to add an option to the NATS messaging provider (currently manual) — so it magically appears as a NATS service 🙂